garrandall/popular-music-data/tracks/sweet-sensation-stephanie-mills.md

 Can't explain, what your love has done for me
 (Love has done for me)
 Keeps me warm and satisfied
-Ooh, you make me see
+Oh, you make me see

 Sweet sensation
 (You're a sweet, you're a sweet)